 Without treatment, babies with Inherited Metabolic Disorders can become suddenly and seriously ill.
 Early diagnosis via Newborn Screening enables babies with these conditions to receive treatment or dietary management immediately, improving their health outcomes and preventing severe developmental problems, life-threatening symptoms or even death.
-If a baby is found to have an Inherited Metabolic Disorder, they will be placed under the care of a Specialist Consultant and supported by at tailored team of Healthcare Professionals at a regional centre in the UK.
+If a baby is found to have an Inherited Metabolic Disorder, they will be placed under the care of a Specialist Consultant and supported by a tailored team of healthcare professionals at a regional centre in the UK.

 *Approximate number based on extrapolated data pending completed and verified data collection.
-Numbers in any given year will vary (as at February 2019)
+Numbers in any given year will vary (as of February 2019).

-“Our son had his heel prick test completed by the midwife when he was 6 days old.
-Three days later we received a phone call from a Specialist Nurse at Sheffield advising that the initial screening had indicated that MCADD was likely and that we would need to take him to see her, the Paediatrician and Dietician at Lincoln Hospital the following day.
-She also gave us lots of information and advice during that phone call including how to keep our son safe and well until then.
+“Our son had his heel prick test completed by the midwife when he was six days old.
+Three days later, we received a phone call from a Specialist Nurse at Sheffield advising that the initial screening had indicated that MCADD was likely and that we would need to take him to see her, the Paediatrician and Dietitian at Lincoln Hospital the following day.
+She also gave us lots of information and advice during that phone call, including how to keep our son safe and well until then.
 She had contacted our Community Midwife and GP too, to advise of the result.
-I can ecall a Community Midwife ringing us and feeling worried, but well supported.
+I can recall a Community Midwife ringing us and feeling worried, but well supported.

 Getting in touch with Metabolic Support UK was very helpful during this time – this initial response and information brought that much needed confidence that there was support available that we could trust and rely upon.”

 Why are so few Inherited Metabolic Disorders screened for on the heel prick test?

 The criteria and standards for screening are set and monitored by the National Screening Committee and Public Health England.
 Considerations and evidence required include:

-- There should be a suitable test or examination which has few false positives and few false negatives
+- There should be a suitable test or examination which has few false positives and negatives.